yoodame/ld_import/README.markdown

 Support
 =======
 This code is definitely a work in progress.
 All comments, questions and suggestions are welcome.
+For now, the issue queue on GitHub seems like the best place to post problems and bugs.

 Other modules